-A Conflicts of Interest Policy was implanted in November 2022, with training commencing in March 2023, and continuing through to 2023/24.
+A Conflicts of Interest Policy was implemented in November 2022, with training commencing in March 2023, and continuing through to 2023/24.
+Reminders are sent to staff annually via the HR News and / or email.

 6. Reviewing and updating standing orders, standing financial instructions, a scheme of delegation and supporting procedure notes/manuals, which clearly define how decisions are taken and the processes and controls required managing risks.